michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

+= 3.6.0 =
+- Fixed an issue that some categories could not be recognized in some recent design updates in the Amazon stores.

 = 3.5.6 - 06/05/2018 =
 - Added SSL support for impression counter scripts.
 - Added the API response error message to be displayed for API authentication in the setting page.